Oncomine Comprehensive Assay Plus

 Analytical performance of Oncomine Comprehensive Assay Plus in a multicenter study across tumor types

-In a multicenter study across five different countries in Europe using the Oncomine Comprehensive Assay Plus and the Ion GeneStudio S5 System, 193 precharacterized clinical research FFPE samples from >13 different tumor types were analyzed.
-A high overall sequencing success rate of ~94% for DNA and RNA was achieved despite some samples only have 10-20% tumor cell content.2
+The 193 pan-cancer research samples (125 DNA and 68 RNA samples) were analyzed to evaluate concordance of the Oncomine Comprehensive Assay Plus with orthogonal methods (Figure 1).
+A high overall sequencing success rate of ~94% for DNA and RNA was achieved despite some samples only have 10-20% tumor cell content.1

 CNVs 57 96.5